What is Vietnamese Coffee?

 Not only that, but the phin filter is one of the greatest alternatives to other methods like the French press.
 First of all, it’s quite versatile.
 You can easily make most popular types of coffee beverages with a phin filter.
 Because it makes a very concentrated coffee, it effectively replaces espresso in a myriad of espresso-based drinks!

-Secondly, the phin is one of the best value coffee makers you’ll ever find.
+Secondly, the phin filter is one of the best value coffee makers you’ll ever find.
 It’s not just that it’s incredibly inexpensive compared to most other brewing methods, but it’s also quite durable.
-One single phin filter can last your whole life!

 Lastly and also importantly, phin filters are one of the most sustainable brewing methods out there.
+There is no paper filter required, making the phin filter an eco-friendly brew tool.
 They are made 100% of stainless steel—which is already recycled and it’s at the same time fully recyclable.
-In an industry that is awash with wasteful practices, the phin stands out as a completely green product that takes care of the environment instead of adding to its pollution.
+In an industry that is awash with wasteful practices, the phin filter stands out as a completely green product that takes care of the environment instead of adding to its pollution.